Pork Piccata: because chicken shouldn’t get all the tangy, lemony, caper-y fun!

 Instructions

-- SET UP: Preheat the oven to 225 F / 110 C. Line a baking tray with foil and place an oven safe cooling rack on top.
+1. SET UP: Preheat the oven to 225 F / 110 C. Line a rimmed baking sheet with foil and place an oven safe wire rack on top.
 Place the tray in the oven to warm.

-- SIMMER: Add the capers to the pan and cook for 30 seconds or so.
+5. SIMMER: Add the rinsed & dried salted capers to the pan and cook for 30 seconds or so.
 Add the white wine, half of the chicken broth and the lemon juice, stirring up any browned bits from the bottom of the pan.
 Cook, bubbling gently, until the sauce reduces a little, about 2 minutes.